Marko Jevtović (footballer)

-Marko Jevtović (Марко Јевтовић; born 24 July 1993) is a Serbian professional footballer who plays as a midfielder for Turkish club Gaziantep.
+Marko Jevtović (Марко Јевтовић; born 24 July 1993) is a Serbian professional footballer who plays as a midfielder for Turkish club Konyaspor.

 Club career

 Early career

 He started playing in esteemed youth ranks of Zemun.
 At the age of 18 he joined Dynamo Moscow, after playing a portion of 2010–2011 season for Srem Jakovo.
 After a brief spell in Russia's capital, he returned to Serbia, in Sopot.
 At the age of 19, he signed for Hajduk Kula.
 Due to rather severe financial issues, the club, that excelled during the latter stages of 2012–2013 Superliga season, ceased to exist.

 Novi Pazar

 Jevtović therefore had to move again, so he left for Novi Pazar.
 He made his first official debut for Novi Pazar on 17 August 2013, against Rad.
 In the 2013–14 season he played 18 matches (17 in Serbian SuperLiga and 1 in Serbian Cup), but did not achieve a single goal.
 On 29 September 2014, he scored his first goal for Novi Pazar against Jagodina in a 3–0 home win.
 It was also the most beautiful goal of the season 2014–15 in the Serbian Superliga.
 On 4 April 2015, he has scored from the penalty spot against the Red Star Belgrade in a 2–1 home win.
 In the 28th round of Serbian SuperLeague, he scored from penalty spot against Voždovac on 13 May 2015.
 2014–15 season he finished with 28 appearances and 3 goals in Novi Pazar.